Jaydarex/GLOVERS-MACHINE-LEARNING/README.md

 #  🤖 MACHINE LEARNING ALGORTHM

-This is a machine learning algorthm
+This is a machine learning algorithm

 ## Demo App